Asdrúbal Cabrera: Professional career

-Cleveland Indians
+Minor leagues

 Cabrera was signed by the Seattle Mariners as an amateur free agent in 2002.

 After coming up through the Mariners organization, he was acquired by the Cleveland Indians on June 30, 2006, in exchange for Eduardo Pérez.
-Cabrera spent the remainder of the 2006 season at Cleveland's Triple-A minor league team, the Buffalo Bisons.
+Cabrera spent the remainder of the 2006 season at Cleveland's Triple-A minor league team, the Buffalo Bisons, and hit .263 with a home run and 14 RBI in 52 games with the Bisons.

 Cabrera was a non-roster invitee to the Indians 2007 spring training but was reassigned to their minor league camp March 16.
 He started 2007 at Double-A with the Akron Aeros and was named to the Eastern League mid-season All-Star team.
-He was promoted to the Indians' Triple-A affiliate, Buffalo Bisons July 30 and then to Cleveland August 7.
+He was promoted to Triple-A Buffalo on July 30, and then to Cleveland on August 7.